gertanoh/OOP_AI_Cplus/README.md

 - Object Oriented Implemetation of Solver of
 8 puzzle,
 - Methods availables are
-BFS and DFS
+BFS , DFS and A star
-- Implementation of a specific list to meet time constraints
+- Use of std::priority_queue, queue, stack, shared_ptr and template